 That said, more recent research has uncovered potential ties between UC and thyroid disease.
 For example, a

-Graves’ disease is the most common cause of hyperthyroidism, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
+Graves’ disease is the most common cause of hyperthyroidism, according to the

 It may be connected to genetic abnormalities, overgrowth of intestinal bacteria, and overactive immune systems that are also prevalent among some people with UC, according to notes from a 2017 clinical trial.